revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

-- The word poly means many and morphs means forms, So polymorphism means many forms.
+- The word poly means many and morphs means forms, so polymorphism means many forms.
-- It's an ablility of an object to exhibit more than one form
+- It's an ability of an object to exhibit more than one form

 For example: A man at the same time is a father, a husband, an employee.
-So the same person possesses different behavior in different situations.
+So, the same person possesses different behavior in different situations.
 This is called polymorphism.

 </blockquote>
 </details>